w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Optional ideas to teach the learning outcomes:

-* Show examples of description of visual information.
+* Show examples of descriptions of visual information.
 Emphasize how these alternatives describe the visual information (including images of text) for people who cannot see the videos.
 Explain that different standards and policies may refer to description of visual information using different terms, such as audio description, video description, and described videos.
 Explain that defining the methods to control the description is a designer's responsibility, whereas providing the description is a responsibility shared with the content author.
 * Show examples of captions.
 Explain that captions are a synchronized text version of the speech and non-speech audio information needed to understand the content.
 Explain that different standards and policies may refer to captions using different terms, such as subtitles.
 Explain that defining the methods to control the captions, determining where to place captions, and in what color and font they are presented are designer's responsibilities.
 Providing such captions is a responsibility shared with the content author.
 * Show examples of text transcripts.
 Explain that transcripts are a text version of the speech and non-speech audio information needed to understand the content.
 Explain that defining the placement and spacing for the transcripts is a designer's responsibility, whereas providing the transcripts is a responsibility shared with the content author.
 * Show examples of sign languages.
 Reflect on the different sign languages that exist depending on region and country.
 Explain that sign languages are essential for some people who are deaf and use written language as their second language.
 Mention that some deaf people do not use sign languages.
 Explain that defining the methods to enable and disable sign languages is a designer's responsibility, whereas providing the sign language interpretation is a responsibility shared with the content author.